kelechi-c/lila/README.md

 ### Lila [wip]

-#### Multi-task vision model
+#### multi-task vision model(supposed end product0
-.. and a tiny/partial replication of the Apple 4M-21 Any-to-Any vision model.
+(...and a tiny/partial replication of the Apple 4M-21 Any-to-Any vision model)

-This repo contains code/pytorch implementations of various vision modells like Vision Transformer, Masked Autoencoder, etc.
+This repo _also_ contains code[pytorch] implementations of various vision models like the vision transformer, masked autoencoder, etc.